Early Years funding for 3 and 4 year olds

 Parents can be employed or self-employed.

-Parents are required to apply for the extended entitlement of 15 hours childcare through HMRC.
+Parents are required to apply for the extended entitlement of 15 hours childcare through HMRC (opens new window).
 Parents must renew their 30 hour code approximately every three months via HMRC.

 Provider's information

-From September 2017, the government increased the early years education or childcare for families who meet certain criteria to 30 hours a week (if used over 38 weeks a year) - this is known as 'extended' entitlement.
+An additional 570 hours is also available to some families who meet certain criteria.
+(30 hours a week if used over 38 weeks a year).
+This is known as 'extended' entitlement.

 Funding is allocated on the basis of where the child is educated, rather than where they live.
 This means that all children attending should be claimed for whether they live in or outside Wiltshire.